axelvyrn/TiresiasIQ/README.md

 You need Python 3.10+ (but not 3.12 as it does not support tensorflow) TensorFlow 2.12 is the last version officially supporting Python 3.11 on Windows.

-Just run `setup.bat`, it will show any necessary logs/errors and will install the required dependencies.
+Just run `setup.bat`, it will show any necessary logs/errors and will install the required dependencies as well as start the Predictor Environment
 > [!IMPORTANT]
 > The first setup may take 10+ minutes if everything works smoothly